PowerDNS/lightningstream/docs/schema.md

 If an application uses **sequential IDs** as keys, using multiple writers will quickly result in a conflict, because it is very likely that two instances will try to create a new entry using the same ID.

 **Natural keys**, on the other hand, do not have this problem.
-For example, if the entry describe a domain name, use the domain name itself as the key, instead of a number, if possible.
+For example, if an entry describes a domain name, use the domain name itself as the key, instead of a number, if possible.
 Even if two instances try to create the same entry, it will not result in an inconsistent database, as the natural key automatically prevents the addition of duplicate domain entries.
 A **hash** of the fields that make up the uniqueness constraint provides similar guarantees.

 If natural keys cannot be used, use **random or globally unique IDs like UUIDs** to reduce the chance of an ID clash.
 The larger the ID, the smaller the chance of a clash.
-In this case you do need to be aware that duplicate entries can occur, for example if two users try to add an `example.com` zone on different instances at the same time: you will end up with two `example.com` entries with different IDs.
+In this case you do need to be aware that duplicate entries can occur, for example if two users try to add an `example.com` entry on different instances at the same time: you will end up with two `example.com` entries with different IDs.